Kampot mountain

 Kep is famous for its crab market.

-6. Visit Wat Ey Sey ?
+6. Visit Wat Ey Sey 🛕

 This is a hidden and very isolated temple which gets hardly any visitors, so try not to disturb the monks!
-It’s definitely worth the journey though, if only for the refreshing mountain stream en route, and the tiny bamboo jungles full of squirrels.
+It’s worth the journey though, if only for the refreshing mountain stream en route, and the tiny bamboo jungles full of squirrels.

-7. Cool down in Veal Pouch Waterfall ?
+7. Cool Down in Veal Pouch Waterfall 💧

 Whilst waterfalls are abundant around Kampot, Veal Pouch is a must-see.
 The road leading to the waterfall can be a bit tricky on a moped or motorbike but once you arrive, there are numerous natural pools to bathe in as well as cute little spots to rest and enjoy the flowing streams.